xamarin/xamarin-macios/docs/apple-privacy-manifest.md

 ```
 Use your favorite text editor, like [Visual Studio Code](https://aka.ms/vscode), to open the file for editing.

-You can add the entries for the API's usage to the `PrivacyInfo.xcproject` as follows:
+You can add the entries for the APIs usage to the `PrivacyInfo.xcproject` as follows:

 1. Edit the `PrivacyInfo.xcprivacy` file to appear as follows:
     ```xml